dmhuehol/SAI-ESM/README.md

 `casper_starter`: Contains the generic header and export command required for all jobs run on Casper or Cheyenne.
 `do_cdo_prep`: Merges GLENS monthly netcdf files, apply time shift, and calculates annual mean fields.
 `run_cdo_prep`: Runs `do_cdo_prep` on a set of control and feedback data files.
 (Submit using `qsub` on Casper/Cheyenne.)
+`run_untar_prep`: Untars a set of control and feedback files and moves to scratch directory.
+(Submit using `qsub` on Casper/Cheyenne.)

 ### Analysis and plotting
 #### "Bread and butter"